Cheap Thrills: Effective Amortized Optimization Using Inexpensive Labels: Results

-\textbf{Baseline Soft Constraint Methods.} We include a \mt{Supervised} model trained using high-quality solver-generated labels with regularization as in \eqref{eq:sl_obj}.
-This baseline represents an upper bound on performance achievable with expensive offline supervision.
-We further consider SSL methods that enforce constraints via penalty terms in the objective, including fixed quadratic \mt{Penalty} and \mt{Adaptive Penalty} schemes in \eqref{eq:ssl_obj} \cite{fioretto2021lagrangian}.
-These approaches optimize a relaxed merit objective and do not guarantee exact feasibility.
+\textbf{Baseline soft constraint methods.} We train a \mt{Supervised} model to minimize $\mathcal{L}_{\mathrm{SL}}$~\eqref{eq:sl_obj} using high-quality solver-generated labels; this represents an upper bound on performance achievable with expensive high-quality data.
+We further consider SSL methods that softly enforce constraints via $\mathcal{L}_{\mathrm{SSL}}$~\eqref{eq:ssl_obj}, including a \mt{Penalty} scheme with fixed $\rho_{\text{SSL}}$ and an \mt{Adaptive Penalty} scheme with adaptive $\rho_{\text{SSL}}$ \cite{fioretto2021lagrangian}; these approaches optimize a relaxed merit loss and do not guarantee exact feasibility.